peppelinux/pyDHCPStarvator/README.md

 - better MAC randomization;
 - hostname randomization using a wordlist generator, with laptop brandnames and other popular things;
+- subprocess parallelization;
+- background sniffer that intercept unauthoritative rogue's DHCP NAK and start starvation over it!
 - please open an issue and suggest :)

 ### Special thanks